justlark/lark.gay/site/content/now.md

 ## Talks

-I'm writing a talk, tentatively titled **After Big Tech: Building a Sustainable Digital Future**.
-I'm going to be giving the talk at Eufuria in July.
-It still needs a lot of work to get to a place where I'll be happy with it, but we're getting there.
+I recently gave a talk titled _After Big Tech: Building a Sustainable Digital Future_ at [Eufuria](https://eufuria.org/).
+After chipping away at it for months, I'm very happy with the result, and I may seek out opportunities to give the talk elsewhere.

 ## LiteboxFS